Pallas Athena

 Resources

-Grant Sander's beautiful artful animation on basis vectors.
-I highly recommend give this a watch.
-It is soo relaxing and gorgeously presented.
-And there's no test :) .
+1. Grant Sander's artful animation on basis vectors.
+I highly recommend giving this a watch.
+It is sooo relaxing and gorgeously presented.
+And there's no exam :) .